Donghu Kim

 logo_uni_tue logo_uni_tue

-Hey!
 My name is Donghu Kim.
-I am on a Master's Degree program in KAIST (advised by Jaegul Choo), studying reinforcement learning with these splendid researchers: Byungkun Lee, Hojoon Lee, Dongyoon Hwang, Hyunseung Kim, and Kyungmin Lee.
+I am on a Master's Degree program in KAIST (advised by Jaegul Choo), studying reinforcement learning and embodied AI with these splendid researchers: Byungkun Lee, Hojoon Lee, Dongyoon Hwang, Hyunseung Kim, Kyungmin Lee, and Youngdo Lee.

 I still have a long long way to go; if you want to discuss anything research related, I'd be more than happy to be engaged!